 Regional stock market indexes track equities from specific regions around the world.
 For instance, these indexes may cover Asian, European, or Latin American equities.
 They help investors and analysts compare the performance of specific countries to a general region to highlight what assets are over- and under-performing.
 The funds tied to these indexes may also be helpful in building exposure to specific regions of the world.

-The most popular regional stock market indexes include:
+Some of the most popular regional stock market indexes are listed below.

 National Stock Market Indexes